 Disputes immediately arose with neighboring colonizers: the British, owners of Gambia, and the French, owners of French Guinea.

 The British argued that Portugal could not declare its sovereignty over the region as it previously renounced it.
 And this diatribe was resolved in 1870 with the mediation of the United States with an “arbitral award” which favored Portugal.
 With the French, however, the matter was resolved in 1886 by rectifying and establishing the boundary lines.
-According to Abbreviationfinder, Portuguese Guinea then joined the Cape Verde Islands in 1895 and formed an autonomous colony.
+According to Abbreviationfinder, an acronym site which also features history of Guinea-Bissau, Portuguese Guinea then joined the Cape Verde Islands in 1895 and formed an autonomous colony.

 In 1926 when Salazar assumed power in Portugal, the colonization program was expanded and developed, and in 1930 first, and then in 1935, Guinea with important constitutional documents was declared “Portuguese territory”.
 In 1942 the capital that was Bissau was also changed, replacing Bolama.